 Basic Attacks

-Attacks that are performed by pressing a single face button (also referred to as a “normal”), and at most a single directional input which may be referred to as a “command normal”; examples of how these button inputs are notated include but are not limited to s1 (or just 1), B2, F3, D4, etc.
+Attacks that are performed by pressing a single face button (also referred to as a “normal”), sometimes with a single directional input which may be referred to as a “command normal”; examples of how these button inputs are notated include but are not limited to s1 (or just 1), B2, F3, D4, etc.

 These moves will generally hit as High, Mid, Low, or Overhead attacks.
-Every character has an uppercut (D2) that hits high and a sweep (B4) that hits low, although the animation & frame data may differ slightly from character to character.
-This also applies to standing jabs (s1/s2) which are highs, crouching jabs (D1) which are mids, and crouching kicks (D3/D4) which are lows.
-Not all normals are cancellable; it is also important to note that special cancelling certain attacks (i.e. crouching pokes) may not necessarily create a natural combo unless doing so while juggling opponents in an airborne state.
+Every character has an uppercut (D2) that hits High and a sweep (B4) that hits Low, although the animation & frame data may differ slightly from character to character.
+This also applies to standing jabs (s1/s2) which are Highs, crouching jabs (D1) which are Mids, and crouching kicks (D3/D4) which are Lows.
+Not all normals are cancellable; it is also important to note that special-cancelling certain attacks (i.e. crouching pokes) may not necessarily create a natural combo unless connecting on an airborne/juggled opponent.

 Kombo Attacks